omarzrien/Phoenix-Documentation/source/ch05_PrepWorkstation.rst

 In this directory are the initial release firmware CRF files for all CTRE CAN bus devices, including the Talon SRX.

-The latest firmware to be used at time of writing is version 4.X for Talon SRX, Victor SPX, CANifier, and Pigeon IMU.
+The latest firmware to be used at time of writing is version 4.11 for Talon SRX, Victor SPX, and 4.00 for CANifier, and Pigeon IMU.

 .. note:: Additionally, newer updates may be provided online at http://www.ctr-electronics.com.